Sonallika/Automated-floor-cleaning-robot/README.md

 To ensure stable operation, the code incorporates delays that allow for reliable sensor readings and smoother motor transitions.
 Serial print statements provide real-time feedback on sensor data and command execution, facilitating debugging and fine-tuning during development.

 Overall, the integrated system combines sensor-based navigation with manual override capabilities, enabling robust autonomous cleaning while allowing for user control when needed.

+*Inspired by The Ultimate Floor Cleaning Robot (v2.0) by Saiyam Agrawal.*